facebookresearch/habitat-lab/habitat_baselines/rl/ddppo/README.md

 The two recommended backends are GLOO and NCCL.
 Use NCCL if your system has it, and GLOO if otherwise.

-See [pytorch's distributed docs](https://pytorch.org/docs/stable/distributed.html#backends-that-come-with-pytorch) and [pytorch's distributed tutorial](https://pytorch.org/tutorials/intermediate/dist_tuto.html) for more information
+See [pytorch's distributed docs](https://pytorch.org/docs/stable/distributed.html#backends-that-come-with-pytorch) and [pytorch's distributed tutorial](https://pytorch.org/tutorials/intermediate/dist_tuto.html) for more information.

 ## Pretrained Models (PointGoal Navigation with GPS+Compass)

-All weights avaliable as a zip [here](https://drive.google.com/open?id=1ueXuIqP2HZ0oxhpDytpc3hpciXSd8H16)
+All weights available as a zip [here](https://drive.google.com/open?id=1ueXuIqP2HZ0oxhpDytpc3hpciXSd8H16).

 ### Depth models